 EVERYONE UNDER THE AGE OF 13 IS REQUIRED TO WEAR A U.S. COAST GUARD APPROVED LIFE JACKET WHEN IN AN OPEN BOAT OR ON THE DECK OF A BOAT.

-However, everyone-even excellent swimmers and experienced boaters-should always wear a life jacket, especially in an open boat.
+However, everyone - even excellent swimmers and experienced boaters - should always wear a life jacket.
+Life jackets are the single most important factor for survival in cold water.